The Weed Management Society of South Australia Inc.

 - California and southern Australia: similar climates but why different weed problems?

-The Society also holds workshops and hosted the 15th Australian Weeds Conference in 2006.
+The Society also holds workshops and hosted the 15th Australian Weeds Conference in 2006, and is now working towards hosting the 22nd Australian Weeds Conference in 2022.
 We have also always looked to raise weed awareness through having stalls at various environment and garden events in Adelaide, such as at the Native Plant Sale at Wayville Showgrounds and the Festival of Garden Living at Veale Gardens, South Terrace.
 Visit our events page regularly to keep up-to-date with activities of the society.

-WMSSA has membership from local community environment groups, State Government departments, Natural Resource Management Boards, Local Councils, Universities and CSIRO.
+WMSSA has membership from local community environment groups, State Government departments, Landscapes SA Boards, Local Councils, Universities and CSIRO.
 This diverse membership ensures excellent networks and communication between people at all levels of weed management and enables the Society to make important contributions to weed management.
 See our membership page for more information on becoming a member of the WMSSA.